mogol/flutter_secure_storage/README.md

 # flutter_secure_storage

+### Breaking change for v5.1.0
+IOSAccessibility has been renamed to KeychainAccessibility.
+This however hasn't been properly documented in the changelog.

 ### Important notice for Android and v5.0.0
 When upgrading from 4.2.1 to 5.0.0 you can migrate to EncryptedSharedPreferences by setting the encryptedSharedPreference parameter to true as explained below.
 This will automatically